 Blue powder on car battery terminals.
 Causes and solutions

-Most of the time, when your car’s battery corrodes around terminals, you will see powder-like forming on the terminals.
+Most of the time, when your car’s battery corrodes around the terminals, you will see powder-like material forming on the terminals.
 The powder can be white or green, but sometimes, it may turn blue.
 But what causes blue powder on a car battery?

 The white powder forming on the battery’s terminals can be anhydrous copper sulfate or lead sulfate.
 Chemically, when anhydrous copper sulfate is exposed to water vapor, it will change its color from white to blue.